CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/security.md

 Smart USB Protection
 :  Block USB write access (copying data from computer to USB storage device) in Windows.

-    Options:
+    Possible options:

-    1.  **Disabled** - Default.
+    1.  **Disabled** – Default.
-    1. Read Only - The user can copy data from USB to computer, but not from computer to USB.
+    2. Read Only – The user can copy data from USB to computer, but not from computer to USB.
-    1. NO Access - The user cannot use USB storage device in Windows.
+    3. NO Access – The user cannot use USB storage device in Windows.

     | WMI Setting name | Values | Locked by SVP |
     |:---|:---|:---|